 Chia seeds are also very high in calcium – a much higher concentration than found in milk!
 Two tablespoons of chia provide 177mg calcium, which is 22% of the daily calcium NRV.

 That’s a lot of goodness in such a tiny seed!

 NRV = Nutrient Reference Value (EU guidance on the daily amount of a vitamin or mineral that the average healthy person needs to prevent deficiency)

 5 reasons to be chia-ful…

-1. Improved cholesterol & heart health.
+1. Improves cholesterol & heart health

 Chia seeds are particularly high in alpha-linolenic acid, which studies show can raise ‘good’ HDL cholesterol.
 High levels of HDL cholesterol can lower your risk for heart disease and stroke.